The V&A’s ‘Alice in Wonderland’ exhibition to open in March 2021

 [title]

 This trip down the rabbit hole was set to be one of London’s cultural highlights last summer.
-The V&A’s highly anticipated ‘Alice: Curiouser and Curiouser’ exhibition was due to welcome fans in June 2020 – but for obvious reasons, its opening was delayed.
-The immersive show will now open in March this year.
+The V&A’s highly anticipated ‘Alice: Curiouser and Curiouser’ exhibition was due to welcome fans in June 2020, but for obvious reasons, its opening was delayed.
+The immersive show will now debut in March this year.

 Designed by the award-winning Tom Piper, creator of the Tower of London’s poppies installation, ‘Alice: Curiouser and Curiouser’ will chart our continued devotion to all things Alice over the past 157 years.